livetrails/targetjs/README.md

 If defined, value is the primary target method that will be executed.
 The target value will be calculated based on the result of this method.
 `Value` can also be defined as a property.

-1. **Prefix `_` to the target name** (Inactive): indicates that the target is in an inactive state and must be activated by an event or other targets.

 1. **Postfix `$` to the target name** (Reactive):
 A target name ending with $ indicates that it will be only activated when the preceding target is executed.
 If the preceding target involves API calls, it will be activated each time an API response is received, while ensuring the order of API calls is enforced.
 This means it will remain inactive until the first API result is received,